| At a Glance | |

 | Inflammation control | CD38-mediated immune signaling | May spike during weight loss |

 When energy production dominates the pool—as it does during aggressive metabolic protocols—the other systems get rationed.
-Recovery slows.
-Stress adaptation weakens.
-The "wall" materializes.
+Recovery slows, stress adaptation weakens, and the "wall" materializes.

 - Energy production runs without exhausting other pathways